neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 type PersonNode {
     name: String!
     movies(
-        where: MovieConnectionWhere
+        where: PersonMoviesConnectionNestedWhere
         first: Int
         after: String
         directed: Boolean = true
         sort: [PersonMoviesConnectionSort!]
         fulltext: MovieFulltext
     ): PersonMoviesConnection!
-    directed(where: PersonDirectedConnectionWhere, directed: Boolean = true): PersonDirectedConnection!
+    directed(where: PersonDirectedConnectionNestedWhere, directed: Boolean = true): PersonDirectedConnection!
+}

+input MovieActorsConnectionNestedWhere { # TODO: improve this name
+    AND: [MovieActorsConnectionNestedWhere!]
+    OR: [MovieActorsConnectionNestedWhere!]
+    NOT: MovieActorsConnectionNestedWhere
+    edges: MovieActorsEdgeWhere
+}
+input PersonMoviesConnectionNestedWhere {
+    AND: [PersonMoviesConnectionNestedWhere!]
+    OR: [PersonMoviesConnectionNestedWhere!]
+    NOT: PersonMoviesConnectionNestedWhere
+    edges: PersonMoviesEdgeWhere
+}

+input PersonDirectedConnectionNestedWhere {
+    AND: [PersonDirectedConnectionNestedWhere!]
+    OR: [PersonDirectedConnectionNestedWhere!]
+    NOT: PersonDirectedConnectionNestedWhere
+    edges: PersonDirectedEdgeWhere
+}

+input MovieDirectorConnectionNestedWhere {
+    AND: [MovieDirectorConnectionNestedWhere!]
+    OR: [MovieDirectorConnectionNestedWhere!]
+    NOT: MovieDirectorConnectionNestedWhere
+    edges: MovieDirectorEdgeWhere
 }

 ## "Relationship" Connection Types